Yamaha OPL: OPL2

-In 1985, Yamaha created the YM3812, also known as the OPL2.
-It is backwards compatible with the YM3526.
-Another related chip is the YM2413 (OPLL), which is a cut down version.
+The YM3812, a.k.a.
+OPL2, was the second member of the OPL family, released in 1985.
+It is an improved version of the YM3526, and was backwards compatible with the former alongside its variant, the Y8950 or MSX-AUDIO.
+Another related chip is the YM2413 (OPLL), which is a cut down version of the YM3812.

 Among its newly-added features is the ability to pick between four waveforms for each individual oscillator by setting a register.
 In addition to the original sine wave, three modified waveforms can be produced: half-sine waves (where the negative part of the sine is muted), absolute-sine waves (where the negative part is inverted), and pseudo-sawtooth waves (quarter sine waves upward only with silent sections in between).
 This odd way of producing waveforms give the YM3812 a characteristic sound.

-The YM3812 is used with the YM3014B external DAC chip to output its audio in analog form, like with the YM3526.
+Limited to two-operator FM synthesis, the YM3812 is unable to accurately reproduce timbres of real instruments and percussive sounds unlike other FM chips.
+Melody polyphony is limited to nine voices in melodic mode and six voices in percussive mode.
+The YM3812 is used with an external YM3014B monophonic DAC chip to output its audio in analog form, like with the YM3526.

+Having little competition on the market at the time of introduction of Adlib and Sound Blaster in the late 1980s, the chip became the de-facto standard for "Sound Blaster compatible" sound cards.

 OPL3

-An upgraded version of the OPL2, the YMF262 (a.k.a.
-OPL3), was released in 1988.
-It improved upon the feature-set of the YM3812, adding the following features:
+The YMF262, a.k.a.
+OPL3, was the third member of the OPL family, released in 1990.
+It is an upgraded version of the YM3812, which improves on the feature-set of its predecessor while also notably including the ability to use four-operator FM synthesis.
+This makes the YMF262 produce more harmonically richer sound than that of its predecessors, similar to contemporary consumer synthesizer keyboards of the time such as the Yamaha DX100.